RetroDECK/RetroDECK/wiki-rtd/docs/wiki_about/visions-and-goals.md

+# Inspiration for RetroDECK and goals
+RetroDECK is inspired by embedded emulation systems like:

+- AmberELEC
+- EmuELEC
+- CoreELEC
+- Lakka
+- Batocera

+The RetroDECK team consists of several veterans from some of the projects mentioned above as well as a bunch of other talented other individuals.

-# Whats the long term vision and goals of the RetroDECK project?
+# What are the long term vision and goals of the RetroDECK project?

 The long term vision and goals of the project is an all-in-one application to manage your entire retro games library that is:

 - Already configured and should just work with your games.